 (i) Stake Holder Management:

 It is very important for the project manager to know who the stake holders are and what they want.
 In large projects the number of stake holders is large and their demands may also be conflicting in nature.
 Project Manager cannot please each and every stake holder however, he can identify the stakeholders and work out a realistic assessment of the stake holders requirements during the early stages of the project.
 Project Manager should also work out an impact to the project if any of powerful stake holder remains dissatisfied during the course of the project execution.

 (j) Avoid Comfort Zone:

 A seasoned project manager should never become comfortable with the present state of the project.
 He should always challenge the accepted beliefs and motivate his team members to create wonders.
 A project manager should always ask the questions like, who, what, when, where, why.
-What if analysis is an important tool that a project manager should use to mitigate risks.
-For some projecting a skeptical eye towards the future may seem gloomy but when it comes to project management it makes a real good sense.
+What if analysis is an important tool to use in order to mitigate risks.
+For some, projecting a skeptical eye towards the future may seem gloomy, but when it comes to project management it makes a real good sense.

 (k) Focus on deliverable:

 Project Manager has to deal with a number of activities on a daily basis not all are related to the end product.
-Under these circumstances project manager is likely to loose sight of the final goal.
-No matter how complex the over all situation is, a project manager should always remain focused and concentrate on the big picture.
+Under these circumstances a PM is likely to lose sight of the final goal.
+No matter how complex the over all situation is, he should always remain focused and concentrate on the big picture.

 (l) Manage Internal Factors: